The "North East territory" encompasses four of the country's 20 regions.

 The Italian state recognised a certain degree of autonomy for the region and its two constituent provinces.

 This statute gave the region the right to initiate its own laws on a wide range of subjects and to carry out respective administrative functions.
+The main language groups are Italian and German, with small minorities speaking Ladin, Mocheno and Cimbrian.
+The latter two are Bavarian dialects.

 One of five autonomous regions with special statute.
 The capital is Trieste.